-Internal protection functions are provided for over current protection. short-circuit protection. undervoltage lockout. and overtemperature protection.
+protection functions provided for Internal are overcurrent protection. short-circuit protection. undervoltage lockout. overtemperature and protection.

-The DRV8832-Q1 also provides a current limit function to regulate the motor current during conditions like motor startup or stall, as well as a fault output pin to signal a host processor of a fault condition.
+The DRV8832 also provides a current limit function to regulate the motor current during conditions like motor start-up or stall, as well as a fault output pin to signal a host processor of a fault condition.

-The DRV8832-Q1 is available in tiny 3-mm x 3-mm 10-pin MSOP package with PowerPADTM (Ecofriendly: RoHS & no Sb/Br).
+The DRV8832 is available in a tiny 3-mm x 3-mm 10pin VSON package and MSOP PowerPADTM package (Eco-friendly: RoHS & no Sb/Br).